retextjs/retext-smartypants/readme.md

 Create smart quotes (`boolean`, default: `true`).

-Converts “dumb” double and single quotes to smart double or single quotes
+Converts straight double and single quotes to smart double or single quotes.

 ###### `options.ellipses`

 Create smart ellipses (`boolean`, default: `true`).

 Converts triple dot characters (with or without spaces between) into a single unicode ellipsis character

 ###### `options.backticks`

 Create smart quotes from backticks (`boolean` or `'all'`, default: `true`).

-When `true`, converts double back-ticks into an opening double quote, and double “dumb” single quotes into a closing double quote.
+When `true`, converts double back-ticks into an opening double quote, and double straight single quotes into a closing double quote.

-When `'all'`: does the preceding, and converts single back-ticks into an opening single quote, and a “dumb” single quote into a closing single quote.
+When `'all'`: does the preceding and converts single back-ticks into an opening single quote, and a straight single quote into a closing single smart quote.

 > **Note**: Quotes can not be `true` when `backticks` is `'all'`;